fep-delia/Group09_MultiAuthor/training_checkpoints/README.txt

-Empty to lower repo size, but simply the output directory for checkpoints during adapter training
+Empty to lower repo size, but where training checkpoints would be stored during training using the current iteration of notebooks/scripts.